hakehardware/hakehardware.github.io/docs/guides/linux/use-grafana-to-monitor-system.md

 :::

 ### Create Prometheus Container
-In side Portainer, open the environment (PC) where you will be deploying Prometheus.
+Inside Portainer, open the environment (PC) where you will be deploying Prometheus.
 Then create a new stack file called "prometheus".
 Then open up the prometheus.yaml file hosted on my github
 * [prometheus.yaml](https://github.com/hakehardware/autonomys_files/blob/main/prometheus/prometheus.yaml)

 Copy that, and paste it into the Portainer web editor.
 Make the following changes: